 Choosing a service provider is more than just good business.
 It is the law.
 As a plan sponsor, you have a fiduciary duty to make sure the providers are meeting the standards that you set.
 You are responsible for both the administration of the plan and the plan’s investments.
 Even if you delegate some of the duties to a third party, you still have oversight responsibilities on all of those providers.

 At ML&R Wealth Management, our retirement and investment advisory staff have many, many years of experience working with recordkeepers and custodians.
-We are happy to serve as a TPA, a 3(16), a 3(21), or a 3(38) advisor.
+We are happy to serve as a TPA, a 3(16), a 3(21), or a 3(38) advisor for your corporate retirement plans in Austin.
 If you answered any of these questions negatively, we would be happy to offer a complimentary second look at your plan’s services and fees.
 Contact us today for your second opinion.